wp-plugins/chatnox-live-chat/readme.txt

 == Description ==

-Chatnox is a Super Easy live chat system that adds a beautiful live-chat widget to WordPress.
+<a href="https://www.chatnox.com">Chatnox</a> is a Super Easy live chat system that adds a beautiful live-chat widget to WordPress.
 Engage with visitors and convert more sales via live chat.
 Answer questions, provide support using Chatnox Live Chat.

 **Watch our intro video**